ChristophSchranz/Tweaker-3/README.md

 ### Wildcard input (`-i`)

-The `-i` argument accepts a file path or a wildcard pattern (e.g. `connector_V00*.stl`).
+The `-i` argument accepts a file path or a wildcard pattern (e.g. `file_00*.stl`).
 If the pattern matches multiple files and you do **not** provide `-o`, Tweaker processes each matched input independently and writes a separate output file per input:

 - Default tweaking: `<basename>_tweaked.stl`
 - With `-c` (`--convert`): `<basename>_converted.stl`

+Please note that you need to use quotes if your filename contains a wildcard, e.g. `python Tweaker.py -i "file_00*.stl" -vb -x`.

 If you provide `-o` while your wildcard pattern matches multiple input files, Tweaker exits with an error:
 `Option '-o' cannot be used with a wildcard that matches multiple input files.`